 It is important that we both assess fit and availability–you may have questions for me about how I can help, scheduling, or payment options, and I want to be sure that you are offered the best support possible.
-I offer both in-person and telehealth appointments for ongoing therapy, and we will assess initial fit in a free 15-minute phone call.
-Please click on the “Contact Miriam” button to book a phone call or call and leave me a message: 651.300.4663
+If I have availability for new clients, you will see an option to schedule a 15-minute phone consultation by using the “Contact Miriam” button as you scroll down this page.

 Where I practice

 I see clients for in-person sessions in St. Paul, Minnesota and utilize an encrypted video platform for telehealth sessions.
 I am licensed in Minnesota and am certified via the Authority to Practice Interjurisdictional Teletherapy (APIT Mobility #8887 issued 1/14/22) under PsyPACT to provide telehealth video sessions for clients who reside in any state that has enacted PsyPACT legislation, including Delaware, Georgia, Maryland, Minnesota, Pennsylvania, and Washington DC.
 For more information about PsyPACT and a current map of states, please look here.

 Therapy Session (45-50 min) $200

 Acceptable forms of payment are check, cash, all major credit cards, HSA, and FSA cards.
 I use TherapyNotes as an encrypted platform for electronic payment.
 Full payment for service is due at the time of your appointment.